LinHong149/Robeartics-Centerstage/README.md

     custom driver, there is no guarantee about which implementation will be returned.

 ### Bug Fixes
-* Fixes accessing the "Manage TensorFlow Lite Models" and "Manage Sounds" links and performing Blocks and OnBotJava OpMode downloads from the REV Hardware Client.
+* Fixes accessing the "Manage org.firstinspires.ftc.teamcode.teleop.TensorFlow Lite Models" and "Manage Sounds" links and performing
+  Blocks and OnBotJava OpMode downloads from the REV Hardware Client.
 * Fixes issue where an I2C device driver would be auto-initialized using the parameters assigned in a previous OpMode run.